AMCreates/list_and_template_method/2~Peoples.md

 Birds
 Owls

+Difference Races
+Abilities

+Culture
+- What is right and wrong?
+- Differences between cultures
+- Class or caste systems
+- Historical backgrounds
+- Structures that support or underpin cultures in this world

+View On war
+Every day life

 # Wellow
 One is human-like and the other is animalistic.
 A dark entity.
 They live in the mountainous forests and caves.